 Try Left-handed Hitting

 Genetics determine whether you are left-handed, right-handed, or ambidextrous.
 If you’re right-handed, you’ll throw right.
 If you are left-handed, you’ll throw left.
 Being able to throw with both hands is rare.
 It is very difficult for a right-handed kid to learn to throw as well with his left arm.

 However, hitting is a completely different story.
 So-called right-handed hitting means your left leg, left shoulder, left eye, and left hip all face the pitcher.
 The only part that is “right” is the hand on top of the two-handed grip on the bat.
 This would make sense if batting one-handed because a forearm stroke (think tennis) is stronger than backhand.
 But hitters use two hands.
 As far as I can tell, right-handers batting right-handed is primarily a social convention.
 Everyone does it that way, so that must be the right way to do it.

 Actually, it’s the wrong way.
-Batting left-handed has so many advantages that I could easily write a full article on the subject.
+Batting left-handed has so many advantages that I could easily write a full article on the subject (Update: A few years later, I wrote Handedness in Youth Baseball).
 I’ll just list the most important lefty advantages:

 - It is easier to see the release point from an opposite-hand pitcher.
 Over 85% of pitchers are right-handed.
 Therefore lefty batting is an advantage.
 This factor matters at all levels and is the principle reason why there are always far more lefty hitters in the major leagues then there are in the general population.

 - After you hit a ball, a lefty starts closer to first base, facing in the right direction.
 With this head start, more grounders result in getting safely to first base.
 This matters more at the younger ages where the distance between bases is 50 to 70 feet.
 At high school level and beyond, this advantage matters less with 90 feet base paths.